Villar lists of 18th Congress Legislative Achievement

 3. RA No. 11547.
 AN ACT DECLARING THE CITY OF DAVAO AS THE CHOCOLATE CAPITAL OF THE PHILIPPINES AND DAVAO PROVINCE AS THE CACAO CAPITAL OF THE PHILIPPINES.

 For the following reasons: First, it has the biggest cacao areas in the Philippines.
 Second, it is the biggest cacao trading capital in the Philippines.
 Third, we have the biggest number of chocolate processors in the Philippines.
 There are a total of 76 local chocolate and tablea processors in Davao.
 Fourth:all of the experts of the cacao industry are in Davao, including the private sector Cacao Industry Development Association Mindanao Inc. (CIDAMI).
 Fifth: Local Government of Davao City mayor has been very supportive.
 Every year she makes sure that there’s a local fund for cacao.
 It assisted also in setting up the cacao city shop.

-6. RA No. 139.
+6. SBN 139.
 An Act to Restructure and Rationalize the Livestock Industry in Order to Strengthen its Development, Protection and Regulatory Functions, Including the Promotion of Dairy and Native Animals, and to Provide for a Livestock Development Fund, and For Other Purposes.

-9. RA No. 807.
+9. SBN No. 807.
 An Act Institutionalizing the Philippine Fiber Industry Development Program, Providing Funds Therefor and For Other Purposes.

 10. For filing.
 Strengthening the Food and Drug Administration to license, monitor, and regulate the food, drugs, cosmetics, medical